FAQS: How do I write a text for The female Scientist?

 Which topics are of interest to the reader?

 Regarding articles, topics that are especially inspiring to our readers are concrete real life experiences from women working (or have been working) in sciences.
 What do you love (and/or dislike) about a job in sciences?
 What were difficulties you had to overcome, how did you overcome them?
 Career themes are as exciting as more private thoughts and portraits of interesting personalities.
 To help future or younger colleagues, you can also write a guideline, e.g. on how to write an abstract, common mistakes made when writing a thesis, or similar.
 For more inspiration, questions and topics see HERE and HERE.

-Are only female researchers welcome to publish texts at The female Scientist?
+Are only women in science welcome to publish texts at The female Scientist?

-As our aim is to support female scientists and bring more attention to their achievements and problems, profiles and recent research will focus solely on female researchers.
-However, we welcome both female and male researchers to write articles, as long as they follow our Netiquette and stay with the topic of interest for The female Scientist.
-We believe that it is of great interest to read the male perspective of women in sciences and welcome articles of male colleagues!
+As our aim is to support women in science and bring more attention to their achievements and problems, profiles and recent research will focus on women in science, including every scientist that identifies as such.
+However, we welcome all scientists, explicity also including non-binary and transgender scientists, to write articles or guides, as long as they follow our Netiquette and stay with the topic of interest for The female Scientist.

 Will I get money for my texts?